3ev/boxes/README.md

 Simple Vagrant setup that provides a template for using the pre-built [3ev Vagrant boxes](https://github.com/3ev/3ev-vagrant).

+> PLEASE NOTE VAGRANT BOXES WILL NOT WORK FOR M1 macbook (ARM architecture)..

 ## Available Boxes

 Currently, these are the available boxes that you can use: